pyvista/pyvista/doc/api/examples/index.rst

    As you browse this repository and think about how you might use our 3D models and range datasets, please remember that several of these artifacts have religious or cultural significance.
-   Aside from the Buddha, which is a religious symbol revered by hundreds of millions of people, the dragon is a symbol of Chinese culture, the Thai statue contains elements of religious significance to Hindus, and Lucy is a Christian angel; statues like her are commonly seen in Italian churches.
+   Examples include the Buddha, a religious symbol revered by hundreds of millions of people; the dragon, a symbol of Chinese culture, the Thai statue, which contains elements of religious significance to Hindus; and Lucy, a Christian angel commonly seen as statues in Italian churches.
    Keep your renderings and other uses of these particular models in good taste.
 Don't animate or morph them, don't apply Boolean operators to them, and don't simulate nasty things happening to them (like breaking, exploding, melting, etc.).
    Choose another model for these sorts of experiments.
    (You can do anything you want to the Stanford bunny or the armadillo.)

 Downloads Cache and Data Sources